caltechlibrary/andor/README.md

 License
 -------

 Software produced by the Caltech Library is Copyright (C) 2019, Caltech.
 This software is freely distributed under a BSD/MIT type license.
 Please see the [LICENSE](LICENSE) file for more information.

 Authors and history
 ---------------------------

-[R. S. Doiel](https://rsdoiel.github.io) is the culprit responsible for this proof of concept
+[Robert](https://rsdoiel.github.io) is the culprit responsible for this proof of concept

 Acknowledgments
 ---------------

 This work was funded by the California Institute of Technology Library.

-(If this work was also supported by other organizations, acknowledge them here.
-In addition, if your work relies on software libraries, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt too.)

 <div align="center">
   <br>